PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 contract proves exact order, argument identity, and tuple preservation, while the affected and architecture gates cover the other production call sites and total invocation counts.

+## Late SPP/Concat/Unary direct-summary characterization

+The next late evidence pair stores the raw ordered SPP and Concat/Unary/Conv results and immediately normalizes them into `_late_spp_stats`.
+The raw tuple is consumed only by that summary call, and the normalized mapping is not used for control flow.
+The existing raw wrapper remains a separate owner boundary.

+`tests/test_flatbuffer_direct_late_spp_summary_orchestration.py` fixes the
+two-statement representation, wrapper and summarizer calls, result use counts, predecessor, successor, and retained wrapper dispatch.
+Its strict expected failure requires one pass-module direct-summary owner.
+No production source, pass, graph, result, store, public API, artifact, dependency, or TensorFlow boundary changed.

+Sequential characterization under core-only `uv` completed with `1 passed, 1 xfailed in 0.14s`; targeted Ruff, bytecode compilation, and whitespace checks passed.
+The sole expected failure is the intentionally absent direct-summary owner.